Sulthan-Sushma/CODETECH-IT-SOLUTIONS_INTERN_TASK-1/README.md

 Develop a simple to-do list application where users can:

 1.Add, view, edit, delete, and mark tasks as complete.
 2.Filter tasks by their state (All, Active, Completed).

 Technologies Used:

 1.React.js: Component-based architecture and state management.
 2.JavaScript (ES6): Core functionality.
 3.CSS: For styling and enhancing user experience.

+Critical Functionalities:
-4.Critical Functionalities: 5.Add Task: Users can add tasks using an input field and a button.
-6.Task Completion: Toggle task completion using conditional CSS rendering.
-7.Task Deletion: Remove tasks using a delete button.
-8.Task Filtering: Use filter buttons (All, Active, Completed) to sort tasks based on their state.
+1.Add Task: Users can add tasks using an input field and a button.
+2.Task Completion: Toggle task completion using conditional CSS rendering.
+3.Task Deletion: Remove tasks using a delete button.
+4.Task Filtering: Use filter buttons (All, Active, Completed) to sort tasks based on their state.

+Components:

-Components: 1.TodoApp: Main component managing state and filters.
+1.TodoApp: Main component managing state and filters.
 2.TodoItem: Displays individual tasks.
 3.TodoInput: Handles new task submissions.

+State Management:

-State Management: ->React's useState hook will manage the task list and filter state.
+->React's useState hook will manage the task list and filter state.

+Event Handling:

-Event Handling: ->Event listeners for form submissions, button clicks, and task toggles ensure a responsive UI.
+->Event listeners for form submissions, button clicks, and task toggles ensure a responsive UI.

 Learning Outcomes: 1.Understanding component-based architecture in React.
 2.Managing state effectively with useState.
 3.Handling events and conditional rendering.
 4.Enhancing the UI with CSS styling.